jnorthrup/columnar/README.md

 ## Series'

-Series, being for all intents and purposes a virtual immutable Array<T>, provides by necessity most of the most common monad functions written from scratch up to a point but also has `mySeries.▶` which promotes to a formal Kotlin (forward) Iterable making the rest of kotlin stdlib collections ops.
+Series, being for all intents and purposes a virtual immutable Array<T>, provides by necessity most of the most common monad functions written from scratch up to a point but also has `mySeries.▶` which promotes to a formal Kotlin (forward) Iterable making it candidate for the rest of kotlin stdlib collections/monad ops.

 There's an alias `.size` which maps to `Join.a as Int` and returns the length of a series.